spiceai/spiceai/README.md

 ### Current hosting limitations

-- Running in Docker is required.
-We are targeting a baremetal experience by v0.3-alpha.
+- Docker is required.
+We are targeting self-host support in v0.3.0-alpha.
 - Only macOS and Linux are natively supported.
 [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) is required for Windows.
-- arm64 is not yet supported (e.g. Apple's M1 Macs).
+- arm64 is not yet supported (i.e. Apple's M1 Macs).
 We use M1s ourselves, so we hope to support this very soon :-)

 ⭐️ We highly recommend using [GitHub Codespaces](https://github.com/features/codespaces) to get started.
 Codespaces enables you to run Spice.ai in a virtual environment in the cloud.
-If you use Codespaces, the following prerequisites are not required and you may skip to the [Getting Started with Codespaces](https://github.com/spiceai/spiceai#getting-started-with-codespaces) section.
+If you use Codespaces, the install is not required and you may skip to the [Getting Started with Codespaces](#getting-started-with-codespaces) section.

 ### Installation (local machine)